realrainer/avrmodule/README.md

 # avrmodule
 Node.js multithread module for capture and decode video streams.
-Only http and rtsp video streams are supported, h264 and mjpeg codecs are supported.
+Only http and rtsp video streams are supported, only h264 and mjpeg codecs are supported.

+### Required
+* live555 installed with headers and shared libraries
+* ffmpeg
+* libcurl

 ### Example usage:
 ```